 Bond returns to work and his boss, M, informs him he’s been taken off the case to track down Blofeld, last seen escaping a volcanic lair in You Only Live Twice, as 007 has generated no leads in two years.
 Bond then threatens to quit and cleans out his desk.
 The filmmakers attempt to establish continuity with the rest of the series and include a scene with Lazenby reminiscing on Connery’s missions as he comes across mementos in his desk—Honey Ryder’s knife, Grant’s watch, the underwater breather from Thunderball.
-This was also possibly included to debunk fan theories that “James Bond” is a codename and the different actors are actually different spies using the same code.
+This is exhibit A in debunking the fan theory “James Bond” is a codename and the different actors are actually different spies using the same code.
 But this segment inadvertently introduces plot holes into the series.
 When Bond leaves Grant dead in From Russia with Love, I didn’t see him remove Grant’s watch.
 So how’d it end up in his desk?
 And wouldn’t Q have requested the underwater breather to be returned as per usual?

 Kojak is also quite good as Blofeld.
 However, like Lazenby, he suffers in comparison to his predecessor in the role.
 Donald Pleasance’s Blofeld is the one folk picture when they remember the supervillain, however campy he was in the role.
 The replacement was necessary not just to cover up the above plot-hole, but also because Blofeld in OHMSS needed to be more physical.
 I’d have trouble picturing Donald Pleasance pursuing Bond on skis at breakneck speed.
 Kojak fit the role in this film better than Pleasance would have.